base-link/base/readme.md

 ### Welcome

+_This is all just experimentation at this point, so buyer beware!
+But would love to bounce off ideas with anyone out there interested in programming language design and implementation._

 ### Base Type System

 Every object in the system is a mesh, a graphical node so to speak, with links and sites.